symbolic-kg/PyClause/docs/data/loading_rules.rst

    **Loading a new ruleset.** While data can only be loaded once, when you want to load a new ruleset you can invoke the ``load_rules()`` function again.
 The old ruleset is deleted.

+**Writing rules**

+The loader can also write back the ruleset to a file with  ``loader.write_rules(path)``.
+This can be used to store subsets of rules.
+For instance, the loader could only load one parcticular rule type (see below) and subsequently writing the rules will only contain this rule type in the output file.

 Loading Options
 ~~~~~~~~~~~~~~~